C0mbed/cli_trivia/README.md

 Once all 10 questions are answered, the User is presented with a summary screen and the chance to exit or begin again.

 ## Installation
-Clone this repo to the directy of your choice!
+Clone this repo to the directory of your choice!

 ## Run this Gem
 In your terminal, run `bin/cli_trivia` from within the `cli_trivia` directory to begin!